September 07 , 2018

 To illustrate marketability, for most small businesses, there isn’t a liquid market where the business can be easily sold in a few days.
 Therefore an interest in a private company isn’t worth what it would be if it were listed on a stock exchange.

 These premiums and discounts are an important consideration when valuing your business and in crafting an estate plan.
 Obviously, the value of any business interest you own at your death will be included in your gross estate for estate-tax purposes.
 So, if your business is worth enough that, combined with your other assets, you might be liable for estate tax, you want to have a plan that minimizes or even eliminates that liability.
-The valuation discounts described above may allow you to transfer those partial interests at a lower valuation.
+The business valuation discounts described above may allow you to transfer those partial interests at a lower valuation.
 These decisions must be made in the context of a particular business and a particular estate plan.